 Getting to the current point involved a winding road, as most startups can attest to.
 The company was eager to secure a ship early on, so in 2018 they consulted with Dick Rosman, a maritime industry veteran of almost 40 years to assess more than a dozen ships around Europe.
 There were a few good ones worth considering such as ‘MV Henna’ - her sister ships are ‘Grand Celebration’ and ‘Magellan’.
 After negotiations failed with the owners, she was later sold for scrap at a much lower price and eventually beached in India.

 The new emissions regulations made it apparent that building a new ship would ensure the longevity of the Storylines lifestyle for its residents for many years to come.
-With industry design partners Tillberg Design of Sweden, Storylines set out on designing a new vessel.
+With industry design partners Tillberg Design of Sweden, Storylines set out to design a new vessel.

 The new-build ship, to be named MV Narrative, has significant upgrades:

-- Longevity for 60 years opposed to 24 years on an older ship
+- Longevity for up to 60 years opposed to 24 years on an older ship

 - Green ‘Liquid Natural Gas’ (LNG) dual-fuel and onboard power generation